Fig tree

 Origin and history

-The fig tree, a symbol of abundance and sweetness, is one of the oldest fruit trees cultivated by humankind.
-Native to the Mediterranean basin and Asia Minor, it was already known in ancient Egypt and among the Greeks for its nutritious fruit and digestive properties.
+The fig tree, symbol of abundance and sweetness, is one of the oldest fruit trees cultivated by humans.
+Native to the Mediterranean basin and Asia Minor, it was already known in ancient Egypt and Greece for its nutritious fruits and digestive properties.
 A sacred tree in many cultures, it represents peace, fertility, and wisdom.
 In biblical tradition, the fig leaf symbolizes modesty and rebirth.
-Today, it is valued as much for its delicious fruit as for its benefits to the digestive and nervous systems.
+Today, it is as much appreciated for its tasty fruit as for its benefits to the digestive and nervous systems.

 Properties and benefits of the fig tree

-All parts of the fig tree (fruits, leaves, buds, latex) possess interesting properties:
+All parts of the fig tree (fruit, leaves, buds, latex) have interesting properties:

-• Nervous system calming : in gemmotherapy, fig bud macerate is recognized for its effects on stress, anxiety and sleep disorders.
+• Nervine: in gemmotherapy, fig tree bud macerate is known for its effects on stress, anxiety, and sleep disorders.

-• Digestive : it helps to regulate appetite and soothe gastric discomforts related to emotional tension.
+• Digestive: it helps regulate appetite and soothe stomach discomfort related to emotional tension.

-• Emotionally balancing : it supports the nervous system and promotes inner relaxation.
+• Emotional balancer: supports the nervous system and promotes inner relaxation.

-• Antioxidant and remineralizing : thanks to its fruits rich in fiber, potassium, calcium and polyphenols, it contributes to general vitality and intestinal comfort.
+• Antioxidant and remineralizing: thanks to its fruits rich in fiber, potassium, calcium, and polyphenols, it contributes to overall vitality and intestinal comfort.